Elements-Agency/benjaminjyoung/content/about/knowledgebase.md

   * 2020
     * Gertrude and I break things off
     * Dealing with the surfacing emotions from finally facing the death of AJ is too much
+    * My cousin Joey is crushed and almost killed in a workplace accident.
     * I fail an attempted suicide
     * I seek EMDR therapy and to heal from the emotional pain
     * I force my roommate to move out, after drama and drug usage in my household